 Loosen the Side Screws on the Receptacle

 Loosen each screw terminal you will be connecting to on the outlet by turning it counterclockwise all the way, extending it out to its full length.
 Having the screw at its full length will make it easier to loop the wire around the screw.
 For any terminals you won't use, turn them clockwise until they are tight.

 Strip the Wires

 Next, you must strip off the insulation from the circuit wire.
 An electrician's combination tool or a pair of wire strippers is the best tool for this.
-Most receptacles have a wire gauge printed or stamped into the plastic body of the receptacle, which will indicate how much insulation needs to be stripped off.
+Most receptacles have a wire strip gauge printed or stamped into the plastic body of the receptacle, which will indicate how much insulation needs to be stripped off.

 Insert the wire into the appropriate hole on the wire stripper or combination tool, and squeeze the handles to cut through the insulation, then pull out the wire to slip the insulation off of the end of the wire.
 Make sure to use the correct gauge for the wire gauge; using the wrong hole can damage the wire or not cut through the insulation enough to be able to strip off the insulation.

 Bend the Wires